oktadev/spring-boot-angular-example/TUTORIAL.md

 dependencies==devtools,h2,data-jpa,data-rest,web -d
 </pre>

-Create a directory called `spring-boot-angular`, with a `server` directory inside it.
+Create a directory called `spring-boot-angular-example`, with a `server` directory inside it.
 Expand the contents of `demo.zip` into the `server` directory.

 Open the “server" project in your favorite IDE and run `DemoApplication` or start it from the command line using `./mvnw spring-boot:run`.